Formula For Cyclical Unemployment Rate

 Limitations:

 It's crucial to recognize that this formula is a simplification.
 Estimating the natural rate of unemployment is not an exact science and involves judgment.
 Changes in labor market institutions, technology, and globalization can all affect the natural rate, making it difficult to pin down accurately.
-Therefore, the calculated cyclical unemployment rate should be interpreted as an estimate rather than a precise figure.
+That's why, the calculated cyclical unemployment rate should be interpreted as an estimate rather than a precise figure.

 The Role of Economic Policies